Mljet National Park with saltwater lakes surrounded by pine forest

 November–March

-A quiet, reflective season on Mljet with mild Mediterranean winters.
-Limited services but unmatched tranquility.
+A quiet season on Mljet with mild Mediterranean winters.
+Services are limited, but the island is at its most peaceful.

 • Authentic local island atmosphere